Gigi Hadid Strutted The Runway With Only One Shoe

 It isn’t Hadid’s first time to suffer a wardrobe mishap during one of her fashion show.

-It can be recalled that while walking for Versace on Milan Fashion Week, the model accidentally bared her right breast due to wardrobe malfunction.
+It can be recalled that while walking for Versace on Milan Fashion Week, the model accidentally bared her right breast due to a wardrobe malfunction.
 Hadid went braless while wearing a low-cut black dress thus leaving her breast with no cover when her dress shifted while she strutted.

-Hadid laughed off the incident on Twitter and told her followers that wardrobe malfunction happens on the runway everyday.
+Hadid laughed off the incident on Twitter and told her followers that wardrobe malfunction happens on the runway every day.

 She tweeted, “Wardrobe malfunctions happen on the runway every day of fw & are…unfortunate,lol,but let’s talk instead about the new VERSACE CHOKERS & the bags & the boots & the coats & everythinnngggg, killin me Donatella @Versace!!!!!!!”

-Starting to model at the young age of 2, Hadid has surely gained significant knowledge in the fashion industry.
+Starting to model at the young age of two, Hadid has surely gained significant knowledge in the fashion industry.
 Her runway experiences – whether positive or negative – are honing her into becoming one of the world’s most famous supermodels of her generation.

 [Featured Image By Paul Bruinooge/Patrick McMullan via Getty Images]